aekayGuy/Advance-Matrix-Statistics-Probability-Linear-Algebra-problems-solutions-in-Python./README.md

-# Advance-Matrix-Statistics-Probability-Linear-Algebra-problems-solutions-in-Python.
+### Mathematics for Machine Learning & Python.
-Advance Matrix-Statistics-Probability-Linear Algebra problems &amp; solutions in Python.
+In this repository, you'll find 10 most advance Matrix-Statistics-Probability-Linear Algebra problems and their solutions in Python progrmming language.